 Exploring the Green Grotto Caves is another of my favorite things to do in Jamaica.
 These cool caverns have cultural and historical significance, as well as natural.

-Over the centuries, these caves have been used as shelter by Jamaica’s first settlers, as a hideout by runaway slaves and smugglers, and more recently as a storehouse for the island’s beloved Rum.
+Over the centuries, these amazing caves have been used as a shelter by Jamaica’s first settlers and as a hideout by runaway slaves and smugglers.
+More recently, they’ve served as a storehouse for the island’s beloved Rum.

-Finding unspoiled, uncrowded snorkeling spots in Jamica is nearly impossible, but the Caribbean waters are beautiful everywhere you turn.
+Finding unspoiled, uncrowded snorkeling spots in Jamaica is nearly impossible.
+But still the Caribbean waters are beautiful everywhere you turn.

 7. River Tubing in Ocho Rios

-With attractions such as Dunn’s River Falls and Mystic Mountain, Ocho Rios may very well be considered Jamaica’s adrenaline hotspot.
+With attractions such as Dunn’s River Falls and Mystic Mountain, Ocho Rios may very well be considered Jamaica’s outdoor adventure hotspot.

 For those seeking a modicum of excitement, there’s also a stop halfway through with a rope swing where you can jump into the river to cool off.